harvardinformatics/snakemake-workshop/run/index.md

     | `-s demo.smk`                            | The path to the workflow script file |
     | `--configfile complete/demo-config1.yml` | The option to specify the path to your config file |
     | `--dryrun`                               | Tell Snakemake to perform a dryrun rather than execute the workflow |

+??? success "Solution"

+    The problem here is that the config file is not named correctly on the command line.
+It should be `01-config.yml`.

 #### `MissingInputException`